SilviaEera/Space-Invaders/README.md

 1. Just download or clone the git repository.

-2. To run the Space Invader game you need to have pyhton installed to you system.
+2. To run the Space Invader game you need to have pyhton installed in you system.

 3. If you dont have python then simply download python from "https://www.python.org/downloads/".